JelindoGames/UnityVisualScriptingTutorials/Tutorials/2_GraphsNodesAndFlow.md

 ### Hello World

-Let's start with a simple print statement.
+Let's start by simply printing to the console.

 Right-click the main panel to open the node creation menu.
-Search for the "Print" node, and then select it to add it to the graph.
+Search for the **Print** node, and then select it to add it to the graph.

 <img alt="img2-2.gif" height="250" src="../Images/2/img2.gif"/>